KubaPro010/redsea/README.md

 Redsea can be used with any [RTL-SDR][About RTL-SDR] USB radio stick with the `rtl_fm` tool, or any other SDR via a tool like `csdr` (see [wiki][Wiki: Use cases]).
-It can decode MPX from raw PCM or audio files, ASCII bitstreams, the hex format used by RDS Spy, or the TEF6686 serial format.
+It can decode MPX from raw PCM or audio files, ASCII bitstreams, the hex format used by RDS Spy, or the TEF6686 serial format

 [About RTL-SDR]: http://www.rtl-sdr.com/about-rtl-sdr
 [Wiki: Features]: https://github.com/windytan/redsea/wiki/Supported-RDS-features